The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Techniques used in the proof

 \subsection{Novelty maximals}

 Let $H$ be a finite subgroup of $\mbG$, and suppose that $H$ is $\sigma$-stable.
-This section explains how $N_{\bar G}(H)$ could be a novelty maximal subgroup of an almost simple group $\bar G$, so we assume that $N_G(H)$ is \emph{not} a maximal subgroup of $G$.
+This section explains how $N_{\bar G}(\bar H)$ could be a novelty maximal subgroup of an almost simple group $\bar G$, so we assume that $N_G(\bar H)$ is \emph{not} a maximal subgroup of $G$.
 This applies to any almost simple group $\bar G$, not just a group of Lie type.
+It is also well known, and appears in \cite{wilson1985}, although our version comes mainly from \cite[Section 1.3.1]{bhrd}.

-Let $H$ be a subgroup of $G$ and let $K$ be another subgroup such that $N_G(H)<N_G(K)<G$.
-We assume that $H<K$ as well, but one can do without this condition.
+Let $X$ be a subgroup of $G$ and let $K$ be another subgroup such that $N_G(X)<N_G(K)<G$.
+We assume that $X<K$ as well, but one can do without this condition.
 Let $\bar G$ be an almost simple group with socle $G$.
-We want to understand when $N_{\bar G}(H)$ is not contained in $N_{\bar G}(K)$.
+We want to understand when $N_{\bar G}(X)$ is not contained in $N_{\bar G}(K)$.

-First, we may assume that $\bar G=G\cdot N_{\bar G}(H)$, or in other words $N_{\bar G}(H)/N_G(H)\cong \bar G/G$, as otherwise $N_{\bar G}(H)$ is contained in a proper subgroup of $\bar G$ containing $G$.
+First, we may assume that $\bar G=G\cdot N_{\bar G}(X)$, or in other words $N_{\bar G}(X)/N_G(X)\cong \bar G/G$, as otherwise $N_{\bar G}(X)$ is contained in a proper subgroup of $\bar G$ containing $G$.
 Write $A$ for $\bar G/G$, and view it as a subgroup of $\Out(G)$.
-If $\bar G\neq G\cdot N_{\bar G}(K)$ then clearly $N_{\bar G}(H)\not\leq N_{\bar G}(K)$.
+If $\bar G\neq G\cdot N_{\bar G}(K)$ then clearly $N_{\bar G}(X)\not\leq N_{\bar G}(K)$.
 We say that $H$ is a \emph{type I novelty} with respect to $K$ in this case.
 This is easy to test: we compute the order of $N_{\bar G}(K)/N_G(K)$ and check if it is $|A|$.
-If it is not, $H$ is a type I novelty with respect to $K$.
+If it is not, $X$ is a type I novelty with respect to $K$.

-Thus we suppose that $H$ is not a type I novelty with respect to $K$.
-Let $g\in N_{\bar G}(H)$.
+Thus we suppose that $X$ is not a type I novelty with respect to $K$.
+Let $g\in N_{\bar G}(X)$.
 If $g\not\in N_{\bar G}(K)$ then $K^g\neq K$.
 However, since $K$ is $A$-stable, there is some $x\in G$ such that $K^{gx}=K$, hence $gx\in N_{\bar G}(K)$.
-Note that $H$ and $H^{gx}=H^x$ are both subgroups of $K$, so if there exists $y\in N_G(K)$ such that $H^{xy}=H$, then
+Note that $X$ and $X^{gx}=X^x$ are both subgroups of $K$, so if there exists $y\in N_G(K)$ such that $X^{xy}=X$, then

 Since $gxy\in N_{\bar G}(K)$ this implies that $g\in N_{\bar G}(K)$, a contradiction.
-Thus if $g\not\in N_{\bar G}(K)$ then $H$ and $H^{gx}$ are not $N_G(K)$-conjugate.
-However, $gx$ and $g$ induce the same outer automorphism on $K$, so there exists an element of $A$ that, in its induced action on $K$, does not stabilize the $N_G(K)$-conjugacy class containing $H$.
+Thus if $g\not\in N_{\bar G}(K)$ then $X$ and $X^{gx}$ are not $N_G(K)$-conjugate.
+However, $gx$ and $g$ induce the same outer automorphism on $K$, so there exists an element of $A$ that, in its induced action on $K$, does not stabilize the $N_G(K)$-conjugacy class containing $X$.